Schedule of Events

 Add session to My Planner

-This Workshop will provide international students with the opportunity to learn more about what it's like to be an SDSU Aztec and information regarding the steps to enroll.
+This workshop will provide international students with the opportunity to learn more about what it's like to be an SDSU Aztec and information regarding the steps to enroll.
 The International Admissions team will review the steps to enroll and provide additional information about finalizing your enrollment.

 International Students: I-20 Process